markmichon/markmichon.com/content/articles/2013-03-29-initial-impressions-of-jekyll.md

 ---
-date: '2013-03-29T00:00:00Z'
+date: '2013-03-29'
-subtitle: A handful of problems & a few solid upsides to the static site generator.
+# subtitle: 'A handful of problems & a few solid upsides to the static site generator.'
-title: Initial impressions of Jekyll
+title: 'Initial impressions of Jekyll'
-path: /initial-impressions-of-jekyll/
+path: /initial-impressions-of-jekyll
-categories: ['development']
+# categories: ['development']
 ---

+> This article was first published in 2013 and the information may be out of date.
+> markmichon.com is no longer a jekyll site, and is now powered by [GatsbyJS](https://gatsbyjs.org)

 This site is powered, in part, by [Jekyll](http://jekyllrb.com).
 The semi-static, blog-aware, site-building platform that works similarly to many blogging systems except everything happens locally before being pushed to the server as static files.
 It is intended as a blogging platform for hackers and in may way this is true; it feels like it was made by a developer for developers.